Nielspace/BERT/README.md

-# BERT for multi-text classification
+# BERT for multitext classification

 Text classification is one of the most trending and important application that most of the blogging companies have in their arsenal.